sentient-lang/sentient-lang.org/tutorial/multiple.md

 # Multiple solutions

-We can instruct Sentient to find multiple solutions for this program with the `--number` option.
+We can instruct Sentient to find multiple solutions for this program with the '--number' option.
 Try running Sentient like so:

 ```bash
 sentient ten.snt --number 3